[Skip to Content]

 • U.S.-based organization

-Thanks to the support of General Motors, 10 of the 18 Community Spark Grant awards in 2023 will be available to GM communities or surrounding regions.
-See the complete list of GM cities here.
+Thanks to the support of General Motors, 5 of the 10 Community Spark Grant awards in 205 will be available to GM communities or surrounding regions.
+See the complete list of GM Facility communities here.
 If you have questions, please contact anna@bikeleague.org

 Project Categories